h8r-dev/heighliner-website/docs/10-development/develop_h8r.md

 ---
-title: How to Develop Heighliner Platform
+title: How to Develop Heighliner Locally
 sidebar_position: 1
 ---